 Use carrot tops to regrow healthy greens.
-Place the carrot tops in a bowl of water, make sure that the top is only halfway covered.
+Place the carrot tops in a bowl of water, make sure that the top is only half covered.
 Once the tops have grown sprouts, you can transfer the carrots outdoors.

 Okay, so it isn’t possible to regrow a garlic bulb, but you can regrow the sprouts using this great method from Food Revolution.
 Place a bulb of garlic in a small jar, and submerge the bottom half in water.
 After a few days, sprouts will begin to form.
 Trim the sprouts and enjoy on top of a baked potato.

 Cut off the tops off of lemongrass and place the stalks in water.
-Change the water every couple days and you should begin to see sprouts after a few weeks.
+Change the water every couple of days and you should begin to see sprouts after a few weeks.
 It is important to remember that lemongrass needs to be kept warm all year long.

 All you need to regrow fennel is a small portion of the base of the plant.
-Place the root in a cup of water and place in direct sunlight.
+Place the root in a cup of water and place it in direct sunlight.
 Once you begin to see green sprouts, it is time to move the plant outside.